 B) ORGANISATIONAL STRUCTURE

 D.A.
 Languages Ltd is a limited company, established in 1998.
-Currently based in Altrincham, South Manchester, we provide interpreting and translation services nationally and throughout the UK.
+Currently based in Old Trafford, Manchester, we provide interpreting and translation services nationally and throughout the UK.
 Demand for our services is consistently high throughout the year and is not subject to seasonal change.
 The services that D.A.
 Languages Ltd supplies to its client are carried out in various locations throughout the United Kingdom, but primarily in England.

 D.A.
 Languages Ltd considers that modern slavery encompasses: